Interactions of pre- and postselected quantum particles: Pure and mixed weak values

-and postselect in state (\ref{sep-post}).
-Without additional decohering interaction, this choice of pre- and postselection would lead to weak values $\mathbf{({P}^{~\rm i_0}_A)}_w=2$ and $\mathbf{({P}^{~\rm i_0}_B)}_w=-1$ (where the superscript ``i'' indicates the number of our example and its subscript ``$_0$'' that there is no additional interaction).
-The additional decoherence in this case is due to an interaction of the particle with the environment (or another measuring device) on path $A$.
-We assume that without interaction with the particle the final state of the environment is $|\chi\rangle$.
-The final state in case the particle is well localized in $A$, is $|\chi'\rangle$.
-Before the final beamsplitter the particle is entangled with the environment, so postselection on a particular output port is a partial postselection of the composite system of particle and environment.
-This postselection results in an entangled state of the measuring device and the environment:
+We add decoherence by coupling to an external system on path $A$.
+We assume that without interaction with the particle, the final state of this system is $|\chi\rangle$.
+The final state in the case the particle is well localized in $A$, is $|\chi'\rangle$.
+Before the final beam splitter, the particle is entangled with this system, so postselection on a particular output port is a partial postselection of the composite system of the particle and the local external system.
+This postselection results in an entangled state of the measuring device and the local external system:

-We can imagine (or actually perform) an additional measurement of the environment in some basis.
-Then, for each outcome we get a particular (different) pure weak value of the projection on $A$.
+We can imagine (or actually perform) an additional measurement of the external system in some basis.
+Then, for each outcome, we get a particular (different) pure weak value of the projection on $A$.
+The weighted mixture of these outcomes provides the weak value of our experiment.
 This is why we name this case a ``mixed weak value''.